-Despite frequent mixing of the water column, dissolved oxygen concentrations were low on two of the four sampling trips (Figure 2b).
-On August 15th the entire water column fell below the Canadian Council for Ministers of the Environment guidelines of 6.5 mg/L for the Protection of Aquatic Life.
-At the surface, dissolved oxygen concentrations varied greatly, measuring a minimum of 5.89 mg/L on August 15th, and a maximum of 8.06 mg/L on September 20th.
-On each sampling trip dissolved oxygen levels declined near the lakebed - this is likely due to the oxygen-consuming decomposition process which occurs at the lake-sediment interface.
+Despite the lack of thermal stratification, dissolved oxygen concentrations decreased sharply with depth during three of five sampling trips.
+At the surface, dissolved oxygen concentrations remained well above the Canadian Council for Ministers of the Environment guidelines of 6.5 mg/L for the Protection of Aquatic Life.
+Near the lakebed, however, dissolved oxygen concentrations often fell below 6.5 mg/L. As Chip Lake is highly productive, the decomposition of organic matter at the lake-sediment interface likely serves to drive down oxygen concentrations.
 Low levels of dissolved oxygen at the lakebed may contribute to the release of phosphorus from the sediments.